Read original article here: http://www.cmswire.com/information-management/what-happens-to-documentum-if-emc-sells-it/?utm_content=main-rss

 Documentum is Desirable

 Huberman cautioned that no one should equate EMC's desire to sell Documentum with the platform's value.
 "EMC doesn't want to be in the software business.
-That's what the company told me when we bought Syncplicity.
+That's what the company told me when we bought Syncplicity by Axway.
 There's nothing wrong with the product," he said.

 If he's right, then Ghai just needs to keep knocking on doors and putting on a show.
 If nothing else, it's good practice for when he officially unveils Project Horizon and reveals its name at EMC World, which starts in sixteen days.